Article updated July 18th, 2016.

 But where, and how, do you start?

 To start making cash out of your blog, you will first need to… well?
 Own a blog.
 If you haven’t blogged already, starting a blog is extremely easy.
-I wrote a detailed step-by-step guide for newbies in April.
-If you read and follow the steps given closely, you should have your blog ready in less than 30 minutes.
+Follow the following steps closely and you should have your blog ready in less than 30 minutes.

 In brief, here are the 4 steps to create a blog.

 - Pick a niche